-Alex Figura worked at Vetri Ristorante, Blue Hill at Stone Barns, El Cellar de can Roca, and Frasca Food & Wine before becoming chef/partner of Lower48, a Denver restaurant with "Best New Restaurant" accolades from 5280 magazine and Denver Westword.
+Alex Figura worked at Vetri Ristorante, Blue Hill at Stone Barns, El Cellar de can Roca, Frasca Food & Wine, and Lower48 before becoming chef/partner of Redeemer Pizza, a Denver pizzeria that offers naturally-leavened sourdough pizzas.

 Black garlic goes really well with lamb, yogurt, and shellfish dishes that have dairy in them.
 Or make a vinaigrette out of it like you would for mushrooms with sherry vinegar, a little soy (you won't need salt at all), a neutral oil, some Dijon mustard, and the garlic.
 It's so great with a mushroom salad of any sort, and there's so much richness and intensity in flavor that the salad can become a main course.
 I'd pair it with something bright and acidic, like strawberries or raspberries, to cut through the force of the mushrooms and garlic.